-Centres must carry out regular checks in advance of the examinations to make sure all clocks used in the examination room are in good working order and show the same time
+Centres must carry out regular checks in advance of the examinations to make sure all clocks used in the examination room are in good working order and show the same time.

-- 11.8 A board/flipchart/whiteboard should be visible to all candidates showing the: - a) centre number, subject title and paper number; and - b) the actual starting and finishing times, and date, of each examination. - 11.9 The seating arrangements must prevent candidates from overlooking (intentionally or otherwise) the work of others.
-The minimum distance in all directions from centre to centre of candidates' chairs must be 1.25 metres. - 11.10 Wherever possible, for timetabled examinations: - a) all candidates should face in the same direction; - b) each candidate should have a separate desk or table big enough to hold question papers, maps (as appropriate) and answer booklets.
-Candidates who are not working at individual desks must be far enough apart so that their work cannot be seen by, and contact cannot be made with other candidates; - c) candidates who are working on a drawing board set on an easel or other nonhorizontal surface must be arranged in an inward-facing circle or in some similar pattern. - 11.11 Where centres are using screened booths for GCE and GCSE MFL Listening examinations or for candidates awarded readers, scribes or word processors, the invigilator(s) must always be able to see the candidates.
-Additionally, candidates must not be able to overhear or distract one another. - 11.12 Candidates should normally be seated in candidate number order. - 11.13 The centre must create a seating plan that shows the exact position of each candidate in the examination room.
+- 11.9 A board/flipchart/whiteboard should be visible to all candidates showing the: - a. centre number, subject title and paper number; and - b. the actual starting and finishing times, and date, of each examination. - 11.10 The seating arrangements must prevent candidates from overlooking (intentionally or otherwise) the work of others.
+The minimum distance in all directions from centre to centre of candidates' chairs must be 1.25 metres. - 11.11 Wherever possible, for timetabled examinations: - a. all candidates should face in the same direction; - b. each candidate should have a separate desk or table big enough to hold question papers, maps (as appropriate) and answer booklets.
+Candidates who are not working at individual desks must be far enough apart so that their work cannot be seen by, and contact cannot be made with other candidates; - c. candidates who are working on a drawing board set on an easel or other non-horizontal surface must be arranged in an inward-facing circle or in some similar pattern. - 11.12 Where centres are using screened booths for GCE and GCSE MFL Listening examinations or for candidates awarded readers, scribes or word processors, the invigilator(s) must always be able to see the candidates.
+Additionally, candidates must not be able to overhear or distract one another. - 11.13 Candidates should normally be seated in candidate number order. - 11.14 The centre must create a seating plan that shows the exact position of each candidate in the examination room.
 Any changes made to seating arrangements during the examination must be noted on the seating plan.
-The seating plan must be available to an awarding body upon request. - 11.14 Candidates with access arrangements must be identified on the seating plans that are held as part of the centre records. - 11.15 Any other written external examination may be held in the examination room at the same time, so long as it does not cause any disturbance.

-11.16 Internal school tests and mock examinations cannot take place in the same room when an external examination is being conducted.
-The room can only be used for conducting an awarding body's examination.

-Formal examination conditions must always be maintained for candidates taking external examinations

-A room becomes a 'designated examination room' as soon as exams office staff begin to check and prepare it to ensure compliance with Section 11 of these Instructions.

-As soon as preparation for the examination begins, no other activity can take place in that room.
-Candidates sitting examinations must not be allowed into the room until the preparation is complete and they are invited to enter the room, under supervised conditions, to start their examination.

-The room remains a 'designated examination room' up to the point when all candidates have left and all materials such as candidates' scripts, question papers and resource materials have been removed from the room.

-Centres must ensure that there is adequate time allowed for the set up and clearing of the room before and after the scheduled examination time.
+The seating plan must be available to an awarding body upon request. - 11.15 Candidates with access arrangements must be identified on the seating plans. - 11.16 Another external examination may be held in the examination room at the same time, so long as it does not cause any disturbance. - 11.17 Internal school tests and mock examinations cannot take place in the same room when an external examination is being conducted.
+The room can only be used for conducting an awarding body's examination. - 11.18 Formal examination conditions must always be maintained for candidates taking external examinations. - 11.19 A room becomes a 'designated examination room' as soon as exams office staff begin to check and prepare it to ensure compliance with Section 11 of these Instructions. - 11.20 As soon as preparation for the examination begins, no other activity can take place in that room.
+Candidates must not be allowed into the room at this stage.
+Once preparation of the room is complete, candidates can enter the room, under supervised conditions, to start their examination. - 11.21 The room remains a 'designated examination room' until all candidates have left and all materials such as candidates' scripts, question papers and resource materials have been removed from the room. - 11.22 Adequate time must be allowed for the set up and clearing of the room before and after the scheduled examination time.
 Throughout this period the room remains 'designated' and cannot be used for any other activity.
-Centres will need to determine what constitutes 'adequate time' to meet their individual needs, which will be influenced by factors such as the size of the room and the number and nature of the examinations being conducted.
+Centres will need to determine what constitutes 'adequate time' to meet their individual needs.
+This will be influenced by factors such as the size of the room and the number and nature of the examinations being conducted.